naveenkumarbaraker/mp2/README.md

 $ exit
 ```
 ## 6 – Running the Hadoop MapReduce Example on the Cluster
-We start the Hadoop cluster and then run an example the Hadoop framework provides.
-The example is a simple MapReduce application that counts the number of occurrences of each word in a file.

 ### 6.1 Hadoop Startup
-When using it for the first time, we must format Hadoop's distributed filesystem (HDFS) via the NameNode (Noll, 2011).
+When using it for the first time, we must format Hadoop's distributed filesystem (HDFS) via the NameNode .
 Here is the command to format the new distributed file system:
 ```
 $ hdfs namenode -format
 ```